-The new UBC Aquatic Centre provides a universal change room that welcomes all genders.
+The UBC Aquatic Centre provides a universal change room that welcomes all genders.
 It includes private change cubicles and private washroom/shower stalls as well as lockers.
 The universal change room is also intended for parents to bring children of all genders into the common room, and people with disabilities who have an attendant of a different gender.

 This map provides a list of publicly accessible, single-stall, gender-inclusive washrooms at UBC’s Vancouver campus.

 Pride UBC is an AMS student resource group that offers educational and social services dealing with sexual and gender diversity at UBC.
 Pride UBC supports students who self-identify as gay, lesbian, bisexual, transgender, transsexual, two-spirit, asexual, queer, questioning, intersex, those who do not identify, and allies.
 They are open to folks from all racial, ethnic, class, (dis)ability, and age backgrounds.